Cherenkov Telescope Array OBSERVATORY (CTAO)

 This activity is very relevant for future opportunities for Switzerland to participate in the hardware implementation of the telescopes, as indicated by the declaration of interest signed in June 2021 by the UNIGE Rector, Prof. Y. Flückiger and the Director of ICCR of Tokyo University, Nobel Laureate T. Kajita and the LST spokesperson Prof. M. Teshima.

 The main driver of this initiative is to use SiPMs for the LSTs, as they offer twice more sensitivity to Cherenkov light when compared to classical photomultiplier tubes.
 Their sensitive dimension (limited to 1 cm2 as they are noisy devices and also integrate more background light) is smaller than that of photomultipliers.
-This implies a potentially improved camera resolution and capability to capture smaller details in the showers (see Fig. 31).
+This implies a potentially improved camera resolution and capability to capture smaller details in the showers (see figure on the right).
 These can be fully exploited by modern analysis techniques.
 This imposes strict requirements on the camera design as four times more pixels are needed to cover the same field of view.
 The optimization of the focal plane of this camera has been the subject of a PhD work in the group.

 Such an increased number of pixels has a dramatic impact on the camera power consumption, a challenge being tackled with innovative low-power application-specific integrated circuits (ASICs) developed in by the DPNC, the AQUA Lab/EPFL led by Prof. E. Charbon and ETHZ in a FLARE project.
 The ASICs will be general purpose for SiPM signal amplification and digitisation at GHz-speed developed in cooperation with Swiss microelectronics companies.